deJames-13/botibot.py/README.md

 ## 📝 Examples Directory

-Check the `examples/` directory for the original sample codes that these modules are based on:
+Check the `tests/` directory for demo and test files:
-- `servo.py` - Original servo example
-- `oled.py` - Original OLED example
-- `relay.py` - Original relay example
-- `webserver.py` - Original web server example
+- `demo_all_modules.py` - Comprehensive demo showcasing all modules
+- `test_basic.py` - Basic import and functionality tests

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository at https://github.com/deJames-13/botibot
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable